log4leo/FastRegex/README.md

 Pattern pattern2=Pattern.compile("^z+[1-5&&8940[3]]*(ab)(cd*)z+$");
 System.out.println(pattern2.match("zzz34abczzz"));

-//If this pattern is used frequently, you can use dfa match to efficiently imporve the performance boolean ans=pattern2.dfaMatch("zzzzzabczzz");
+//If this pattern is used frequently, you can use dfa match to efficiently improve the performance boolean ans=pattern2.dfaMatch("zzzzzabczzz");
 ```